timotr/harjutused/andmebaasid/juhend-õpetajale.md

 https://github.com/timotr/harjutused/blob/main/andmebaasid/Drizzle-ORM-prototype.md
 The exercise is really easy and works with any tool.
 But when projects get harder and you're in a team, you need to learn skills to organize your code and database.
 Migration is one common way to do it.
+Migration technique is used to track (applied) changes in database structure.
 Separating your schema in source code is another one.

 ORM are able to import existing database schema